FoalTS/foal/docs/api-section/public-api-and-cors-requests.md

-# Build a Public API
+# Public API & CORS Requests

 Building an Open API requires to enable / disable some features.